qiuolivi/d2lapi/Reports/Final_Report.md

 A more engaging interface that requires mid-low technical knowledge is our Widget-Based GUI.
-Using ipywidgets, we’ve created an interactive Jupyter Notebook that guides the user through the data conversion process with minimal to no coding required for the user.
+Using IPyWidgets, we’ve created an interactive Jupyter Notebook that guides the user through the data conversion process with minimal to no coding required for the user.
 They have to enter their desired file names, upload their data files, and press a button to reformat their data.
 This is a great option for users who enjoy using Jupyter Notebooks and may want to continue with their own manipulation and analysis of the reformatted data in the notebook once the data cleaning process is completed.

-The final interface is the TkInter button GUI that requires low technical knowledge as reformatting the data can be done with a few clicks of a button.
+The final interface is the Tkinter button GUI that requires low technical knowledge as reformatting the data can be done with a few clicks of a button.
 Upon opening the interface, the user is shown a quiz tab and a survey tab.
 Depending on the type of data the user is dealing with, they will need to click on the ‘Select Survey/Quiz data file” button to provide the interface with the original data from D2L.
 Once selected the program will save the reformatted data file, as well as a Question/Answer Label key, to the user’s desired location.

-For future work, there are some improvements that could be made with the D2L instructor API project.
-Improvements include making the TkInter button GUI from the repository (TestGUI.py) an accessible application on Mac and Windows platforms, working with D2L to handle the case in which a student takes a survey more than once, and improving the efficiency of our code.
+We hope that this is a first step into empowering the education community at MSU to effectively use D2L data.
+Future teams should be able to build off of our product, improving it, and expanding functionality.
+Regarding improvements to the current product, ideas include making the Tkinter button GUI from the repository (TestGUI.py) an accessible application on Mac and Windows platforms, working with D2L to fix issues with matching, working with D2L to handle the case in which a student takes a survey more than once, and improving the efficiency of our code.
 We felt that having the GUI converted into an application would appeal to users, as it would require only for the application to be installed on their local system before being able to reformat the D2L quiz and survey data.
-There was also a consensus that the GUI could be improved on its appearance from something basic to something a bit more professional.
-In terms of working with D2L, we felt that improvements could be made on the website for issues of dealing with multiple survey attempts from users, as well as finding the necessary .csv files from D2L.
+There was also a consensus that the GUI could be improved on in its appearance from something basic to something a bit more professional.
+In terms of working with D2L, we felt that improvements could be made on their side for dealing with multiple survey attempts from users, as well as finding the necessary .csv files from D2L.
 To elaborate, the way survey data was dealt with required additional information that D2L does not provide.
 Due to this reason, the current system accumulates the frequency of Checked and Unchecked answers for students who took a survey more than once.
 Another issue within D2L is the difficulty of finding the necessary files for reformatting the data.
 Although we have provided instructions on where these files can be found, if D2L provided the files relating to the quiz or survey in one location, that would drastically improve the accessibility for researchers and instructors.

-Finally, we felt that some similar future work could be done is to provide statistical analysis of the data we have collected.
+Regarding expanded functionality, the data cleaning is just the first step to effectively using D2L data to improve instruction.
+The next steps in using this data may include data exploration, visualization, and analysis, all of which could be worked on by future teams.
 Future capstone students may build on our data-cleaning work with D2L quizzes to automate data analysis and provide more advanced statistical analysis of quiz data.
 Students would help instructors and researchers by exploring which analysis techniques can be generalized and automated and see what visualizations will be most helpful to researchers and instructors.
+This could even take the form of an interactive dashboard that would take data from D2L, clean it, analyze and visualize the data, and display the findings, allowing instructors to intuitively explore their student performance data.
+We are excited to see what direction future teams will take this work and how it will benefit our educational community.

 &nbsp;